awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works.md

 ## Recommendations<a name="how-it-works-personalize-recommendations"></a>

-After you create a campaign, you are able to get two different types of recommendations, depending on the recipe type that was used to train the model\.
+After you create a campaign, you are able to get recommendations in real\-time or as part of a batch workflow with purely historical data\.
+For more information, see [Getting Recommendations](getting-recommendations.md)\.

+**Real\-Time Recommendations**

+ Get real\-time recommendations in situations where you want to update recommendations as customers use your application\.
+For example, say you provide movie recommendations to users signed into your application, and you want recommendations to update as they choose different movies\.

+ You are able to get two different types of real\-time recommendations:
-For user\-personalization and related\-items recipes, the [GetRecommendations](API_RS_GetRecommendations.md) API returns a list of recommended items\.
++ For user\-personalization and related\-items recipes, use the [GetRecommendations](API_RS_GetRecommendations.md) API to get a list of recommended items\.
 For example, movies can be recommended for users who are signed\-in to a website\.

-For personalized\-ranking recipes, the [GetPersonalizedRanking](API_RS_GetPersonalizedRanking.md) API re\-ranks a list of recommended items based on a specified query\.
++ For personalized\-ranking recipes, use the [GetPersonalizedRanking](API_RS_GetPersonalizedRanking.md) API to have Amazon Personalize re\-rank a list of recommended items based on a specified query\.

-You can also use a [batch workflow](recommendations-batch.md) to get recommendations for large datasets that do not require real\-time updates\.
+For more information see [Getting Real\-Time Recommendations](getting-real-time-recommendations.md)\.

+**Batch Recommendations**

+ Get batch recommendations in situations where you have large datasets that do not require real\-time updates\.
+For instance, you might create a batch inference job to get product recommendations for all users on an email list, or to get [item\-to\-item similarities \(SIMS\)](native-recipe-sims.md) across an inventory\.

-For more information, see [Getting Recommendations](getting-recommendations.md)\.
+For more information see [Getting Batch Recommendations](recommendations-batch.md)\.